bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 as a group of non-whitespace characters.
 This allows the flexibility to specify a number, such as "2", and expression, such as "2+2".
-It is also possible to include built-in variables, such as "E", "PI", or user defined variables created previously by the 'var' command.
+It is also possible to include built-in variables, such as "E", "PI", or user defined variables created previously by the 'let' command.

 An spread-expression is also possible to appear as part of the list, which in itself expresses a number of complex numbers that are then